I am invested in making sure that high-quality educational resources are accessible to all students. Here are a few things that I'm involved in.

 Authoring Web-accessible Mathematical Diagrams, our video submission to the Accessibility Challenge at the Web4All 2023 conference.

-A recent post on Matt's Active Calculus blog gives some details.
+A recent post on Matt Boelkins' Active Calculus blog gives some more details.

 I belong to the Choctaw Nation of Oklahoma and encourage you to explore these Profiles of Indigenous Mathematicians.